 - Canva: This site gives you basic photo editing options and allows you to create a range of marketing and branding products, such as posters, business cards and T-shirts.

-- Spark: Another Adobe product, Spark allows you to edit your blog photos and provides templates for social media elements, such as Twitter profile photos, Facebook cover photos, and YouTube thumbnails.
+- Express: Another Adobe product, Express allows you to edit your blog photos and provides templates for social media elements, such as Twitter profile photos, Facebook cover photos, and YouTube thumbnails.

 - Basic photo editors: These editors quickly and simply get the job done.

 - Pixlr: This editor allows you to resize, crop and make a few basic adjustments to an uploaded photo or a photo from a URL.

 - Fotor: In addition to photo editing capabilities, beauty and fashion bloggers will like this site’s enhancement controls that allow adjustment of eye shadow, lip color, mascara and more.

 - BeFunky: Easy to use interface for basic photo editing.
 Paid account gives you access to several advanced features.